wp-plugins/otw-portfolio-light/readme.txt

 Two templates are available:

 * Portfolio Filterable - this template will display all your portfolio items.
 It will add a filter on top of it that will let your users choose items by portfolio category.
 It will change category listing with a cool animation.
 * Portfolio Paginated - this will display all portfolio items and it will add pagination bellow.
 The number of items per page can be set up in Settings -> Reading -> Blog pages show at most.
-Note that this setting is also valid for all blog archives and the Blog 1 column page template.

 Both templates can be called in a Page by using their shortcodes.